 - De-stressor – running can control stress and boost the body’s ability to deal with existing mental tension.
 It also increases concentrations of norepinephrine, a chemical that helps moderate the brain’s response to stress, the sunshine vitamin.
 In addition brain releases a chemical called endorphins, which is behind “runner’s high,” a short-lasting, deeply euphoric state.

 - Nature therapy – there is a strong connection between time spent in nature leading to reduced stress, anxiety, and depression.
 In a 2015 study, researchers compared the brain activity of healthy people after they ran in either a natural setting or an urban one.
-They found that those who did a nature run had lower activity in the prefrontal cortex, a brain region that is active during rumination — defined as repetitive thoughts that focus on negative emotions.
+They found that, those who did a nature run had lower negative emotions, compared to people who ran in gyms or other urban areas.

 - Community builder – there are many groups popping up in each city where runners meet up for a run.
-A whole new world of camaraderie and support is opened up for runners, as they set up routes and maps around the city, to keep up the creativity in running.
-Sports has always brought people together, running is just something which provides more time, creativity and opportunities to connect pre and post run.
+A whole new world of camaraderie and support is opened up for runners.
+Sports has always brought people together, running is just something which provides more time, creativity and opportunities to connect with like minded people.

 - Confidence builder – one way running helps you build loads of self-esteem is by turning negative thoughts into positive ones.
-Running boosts self-esteem as you gain more experience.
-Once you finish a marathon or two, you start to appreciate how far you’ve come.
-Over time, that feeling of accomplishment can spill over into other areas of your life, from personal to professional, and inspire you to take new challenges you might not have considered otherwise.
+Running also boosts self-esteem as you gain more experience.
+With time you start running marathons and the feeling of euphoria and achievement at the finish line is unmatched to any other sport.
+Over time this feeling of accomplishment spills over into other areas, inspiring you to take new challenges and tasks in life.

-- Meditative – running is a mental sport, more than anything else.
-You’re only as good as your training, and your training is only as good as your thinking.
-Research has shown that a consistent mindfulness meditation practice can help reduce anxiety, depression, stress, and pain.
-Lot of runners claim that running is meditative process where you concentrate on your breathe and keep doing the same motion for a very long time.
-If you can tap into the mindfulness aspect of it, the benefits can be profound.
-Try counting from 1-1000 and backwards, it’ll help you cover more distance while sharpening your brain.
+- Meditative – running is a mental sport, no matter how hard you train, in the end it is your mental strength that helps you reach the finish line.
+Research has shown that a consistent meditation practice can help reduce anxiety, depression and stress.
+Lot of runners claim that running is meditative process where you concentrate on your breathe and keep doing the same for a very long time.

 - Improves body posture – running is a great cardio exercise to get your body in shape.
 Combine it with strength and flexibility training and you can achieve maximum benefits.
 Running is very good for creating an upright, tall posture as it trims down your waist, strengthens your back, chest, shoulders, quads and calve muscles.
 It requires multiple muscle groups working hard and simultaneously, hence giving your entire body an overhaul.

-- Location agnostic – This has been one of the secrets to my good health.
-No matter which city, state or country one is in, you can always workout.
-You can run in hot or cold weather, in snow or rain, desert or plains, the location is never a barrier for running.
-In addition to everything else, it is one of the most beautiful ways to explore a new city.
-Try it out and let me know your experience.
+- Location agnostic – This has been the secret to my good health.
+No matter which city, state or country i’m in, I can always workout.
+You can run in hot or cold weather, in snow or rain, desert or plains, location will never a barrier in your fitness regime.